MicrosoftDocs/power-automate-docs/articles/android.md

 ![Screenshot of a list of instant flows.](media/android/instant-flows-1.png "List of instant flows")

-To run an instant flow, tap the flow you would like to run from the I**Instant flows** screen, then tap **Run flow**.
+To run an instant flow, tap the flow you would like to run from the **Instant flows** screen, then tap **Run flow**.
 Some flows might require you to fill in parameters before running the flow.

 ![Screenshot of instant flows.](media/android/run-flow.png "Run instant flows")